40Cakes/pokebot-gen3/Readme.md

 - Set **TEXT SPEED** to **FAST**
 - Set **BATTLE SCENE** to **OFF**

+## Tips
 - Utilise [repel tricks](https://bulbapedia.bulbagarden.net/wiki/Appendix:Repel_trick) to boost encounter rates of target Pokémon
-- Using modes `Spin` or `Bunny Hop` and repels will become effectively infinite + steps won't be counted in Safari Zone
+- Using spin or bunny hop modes, repels will become effectively infinite + steps won't be counted in Safari Zone
 - Use a lead Pokémon with encounter rate boosting [abilities](https://bulbapedia.bulbagarden.net/wiki/Category:Abilities_that_affect_appearance_of_wild_Pok%C3%A9mon), such as **[Illuminate](https://bulbapedia.bulbagarden.net/wiki/Illuminate_(Ability))**
+- Use the [White Flute](https://bulbapedia.bulbagarden.net/wiki/White_Flute) to boost encounter rates (does not stack with encounter rate boosting abilities)
 - Use a lead Pokémon with a [short cry](https://docs.google.com/spreadsheets/d/1rmtNdlIXiif1Sz20i-9mfhFdoqb1VnAOIntlr3tnPeU)
+- Use a lead Pokémon in a [Smoke Ball](https://bulbapedia.bulbagarden.net/wiki/Smoke_Ball) against opponents with [trapping moves](https://bulbapedia.bulbagarden.net/wiki/Category:Trapping_moves) to guarantee fleeing from battle
-- Use a lead Pokémon with a single character nickname
+- Use a lead Pokémon with a single character nickname (each additional text character wastes frames)
-- Don't use a shiny lead Pokémon (shiny animation takes a few frames at the start of every battle)
+- Don't use a shiny lead Pokémon (shiny animation wastes a few frames at the start of every battle)

 ***